KennySoh/Technical-Interview/Html_Css.md

 location.href // similar to window.location.href
 window.dom

-//DOM is document object Model document.getElementById('myHeading').style.color='purple' document.getElementById('myHeading').style.backgroundColor='yellow'
+//DOM is document object Model,is a representation of the document that JavaScript uses to navigate and make changes to a webpage.

+document.getElementById('myHeading').style.color='purple'
+document.getElementById('myHeading').style.backgroundColor='yellow'
 ```